TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 #### 1080p streaming optimized

-??? faq "1080p streaming optimized quality profile"
+??? faq "1080p streaming optimized quality profile - [CLICK TO EXPAND]"

     If you're interested in the 1080p streaming optimized quality profile you can contact me on [discord](https://trash-guides.info/discord)